You’re trying to figure out how to move data from MongoDB into Snowflake. Great! Let's get started.

 For this example, let’s assume the following:

-• You need this pipeline to capture both historical and incremental changes happening within the source data.
-You need those changes to become available in Snowflake in near real-time.
+- The pipeline needs to capture both historical data and incremental changes in near real-time.

-• This data is going to be used for downstream analytics purposes in a 3rd-party business intelligence tool, queried with SQL.
+- This data will be used for downstream analytics in a third-party BI tool, queried with SQL.

 Introduction to MongoDB